-The topical use of anesthetics consists of applying an anesthetic agent, such as lidocaine, to the skin.
+The topical use of anesthetics consists of applying an anesthetic agent, such as lidocaine, to the skin or mucosa.
 In cancer care, topical anesthetics are used to reduce the acute pain of diagnostic procedures, such as biopsy, and postoperative incisions.
 Topical anesthetics have been examined in chronic pain as well.

 Effectiveness Not Established

 Cheville, A.L., Sloan, J.A., Northfelt, D.W., Jillella, A.P., Wong, G.Y., Bearden III, J.D., . . .
 Loprinzi, C.L.
 (2009).
 Use of a lidocaine patch in the management of postsurgical neuropathic pain in patients with cancer: A phase III double-blind crossover study (N01CB).
 Supportive Care in Cancer: Official Journal of the Multinational Association of Supportive Care in Cancer, 17(4), 451–460.doi: 10.1007/s00520-008-0542-x

 To investigate the efficacy of one or more lidocaine patches in reducing incisional pain

 In the initial four-week treatment phase, patients received either lidocaine patches or placebo to apply to postsurgical incisional sites.
 After four weeks, the lidocaine group received placebo and vice versa.
 Pain was rated at baseline and at four and eight weeks.